Proglang-Uni-Freiburg/minirust/README.md

             )
         }

+        // single constructor
         Unit => DeconstructedPattern( Single, [] ),

-        Tuple(sub_patterns) => {
+        // again only one way to instantiate a tuple but has sub-patterns Tuple(sub_patterns) => {
             DeconstructedPattern( Single,
                 [deconstruct(sub_pattern) for sub_pattern in sub_patterns]
             )
         },

+        // equivalent to tuples
+        Record(sub_patterns) => {
+            DeconstructedPattern( Single,
+                [deconstruct(sub_pattern) for _, sub_pattern in sub_patterns]
+            )
+        },
     }
 }
 ```

+We now have translated our input, a list of patterns, to a list of deconstructed patterns.
+Next we need to implement to helper functions for our final `usefulness`-algorithm.